Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Model Description and Preliminaries

 \section{Model Description and Preliminaries}

 Consider a restless multi-armed bandit with $N$ independent arms.
-Each arm can be one of two states, say, state $0$ or state $1$.
+Each arm can be one of two states, state $0$ or state $1$.
 The state of each arm evolves according to a discrete time Markov chain.
-Some times arms might become unavailable.
-Hence, the evolution of states also depends on availability of arms.
-Also, the availability of arms is time varying.
+Some times the arms might become unavailable.
+The evolution of states also depends on the availability of arms.
+The availability of arms is time varying.
 Let us introduce some notation to formalize the model.
-Assume that the system is time-slotted and time is indexed by $t.$ Let $X_n(t) \in \{0,1\}$ denote the state of arm $n$ at the beginning of time slot $t.$
+The system is time-slotted and time is indexed by $t.$ Let $X_n(t) \in \{0,1\}$ denote the state of arm $n$ at the beginning of time slot $t.$